Mr-KulwinderSingh/IphoneLoversBlog/README.md

 ## Home Page

-At the very first glimpse, user can see a Navigation menu with a search button and carousel-images on the homepage.
-Homepage provides the user with some quick information about the site and make use of all its features.
+At the very first glimpse, user can see a Navigation menu with carousel-images on the homepage.
+Homepage provides the user with some quick information about the site and make use of all of its features.
 User do not need to be registered to view a blog post.
 The responsive navigation bar is featured on all pages.

 ![Homepage](assets/features/home-page.jpeg)